 Kiffin graduated from Fresno State in 1998 after playing quarterback for three seasons (1994-96) for the Bulldogs.
 He began his coaching career as a student assistant at Fresno State under Pat Hill in 1997 and 1998.
 He moved on to Colorado State in 1999 as offensive line assistant.
 He spent the 2000 season as defensive quality control assistant with the Jacksonville Jaguars under Tom Coughlin.

 Kiffin attended Bloomington (Minn.)
 Jefferson High, where he played football, basketball and baseball.
-He and his wife, Layla, have two daughters Landry and Presley and one son Knox.
+He has two daughters, Landry and Presley, and one son, Knox.